 The Thomas "Fats" Waller Papers

 Thomas "Fats" Waller (1904-1943) was a well known jazz pianist and composer.
 This small (three cubic feet) collection of Fats Waller materials relate primarily to issues of copyright, royalties and inheritance.
-Online finding aid forthcoming.
+Not digitized, future project under review.

 Collections in Processing